ansys/pypim/doc/source/contributing.rst

 The PyPIM package is built using `flit`.

-You can build the PyPIM package with:
+You can build the package with:

 .. code-block::